AloisSeckar/demos-nuxt/nuxt-neon-m/README.md

 - NUXT_NEON_HOST - sever instance, where your DB is hosted
 - NUXT_NEON_USER - your project DB user name
 - NUXT_NEON_PASS - your project DB user password
-- NUXT_PUBLIC_NEON_DB - your project DB name
+- NUXT_NEON_DB - your project DB name (alternatively NUXT_PUBLIC_NEON_DB that is exposed to client)

 Note that `nuxt-neon` module is not exposing sensitive data to client-side.
-The only public variable is the database name.
+The only public variable might be the database name (if public variant is used).

 Check your project dasboard for values (Quickstart section).